vinaz2/final-project-ML/README.md

 Three main original functions are def run_game(img_path, pet_type), def classify_pet, and def choose_image_file().

+flow:
+1/install all the dependencies on your terminal 2/download the model file(model-resnet50-final3.h5), playtrack files(wav.)
+3/run the try5.py (main file)

 The things I did for pursuing extra credit up to 5%:
 1/This project blend a significant concept in machine learning since the program categorize the specie of animal in the input image without the user explicitly telling the program.
 I self-studied the Andrew Ng's online Stanford series of courses on Coursera to go through the concepts in supervised learning and convolutional layers.

 2/To have more original efforts, based on the existing training code of cats. vs dogs categorization, I changed this training code to make it capable do categorization on three classes instead of two.